 • Make a dressing: Whisk whipped honey into a dressing for salad or slaw.

-The post This Is What to Do with Your Crystallized Honey appeared first on Taste Recipes.
+The post How to Turn Crystallized Honey into Whipped Honey (Instead of Throwing It Out) appeared first on Taste Recipes.

 ]]>